vita-epfl/SemDisc/README.md

 ## Test

-### Tests - images and fid
+### Tests - image synthesis

-After you have the trained networks, run the test as follows to get the synthesized images and FID scores for both original and semdisc models
+After you have the trained networks, run the test as follows to get the synthesized images for both original and semdisc models

 ```